JimHaughwout/theword/README.rst

 Inspired by Python's ``import this``, `The
-Trashmen <https://www.youtube.com/watch?v=aPrtFxd9u9Y>`__, and `The Family Guy <https://www.youtube.com/watch?v=2WNrx2jq184>`__, **theword** is a quirky library to answer that eternal question, "What's the word?".
+Trashmen <https://www.youtube.com/watch?v=aPrtFxd9u9Y>`__, and `The Family Guy <https://www.youtube.com/watch?v=2WNrx2jq184>`__, **theword** is a quirky library to answer that eternal question, "What's the word?"

 Installation
 ------------